 Spend more time enjoying your bed and less time looking for the best memory foam mattress.
 Get more pointers from Consumer Reports:

 There are many different aspects that go into picking the best memory foam mattress for your personal needs.
 It is, therefore, important to consider which aspects of your sleep matters the most.
 Are you a back sleeper or a side sleeper?
 Do you want to choose from different firmness levels?
 Do you know if you want soft, medium, or hard?
 How much heat retention are you comfortable with?
 What is your budget, and what is the size of your desired mattress?
-In the end, only you can decide which mattress is right for you, but use this information to make the right decision.
+In the end, only you can decide which mattress is right for you by reading a variety of mattress reviews.
+Use this information to make the right decision.

 Have you found the best memory foam mattress?
 What are the factors that matter to you?
 Share your thoughts about the topic in the comments section below.